JeuriMorel/jeurimorel/README.md

 ## Frontend Web Developer
 I'm Jeuri from New York City, and I really enjoy improving my skills and learning new things.
 - 🔭 I’m currently working on getting a job.
-- 🌱 I’m currently learning how to become employable.
+- 🌱 I’m currently learning PHP.
 - 📫 How to reach me:
   - Email: jeuri.mrl@gmail.com
   - [Twitter](https://twitter.com/codeToPerdition)